git-pull/tao-of-tmux/manuscript/08-configuration.md

 {line-numbers=off}
     bind-key C command-prompt -p "Name of new window: " "new-window -n '%%'"

+### Vi copy-paste keys

+This is comprised of two-parts: Setting the `mode-keys` window option to vi, and setting the `vi-copy` bindings to use `v` to begin selection and `y` to yank.

+{line-numbers=off}
+    # Vi copypaste mode
+    set-window-option -g mode-keys vi
+    bind-key -t vi-copy 'v' begin-selection
+    bind-key -t vi-copy 'y' copy-selection

+#### hjkl / vi-like pane traversal

+Another one for vi fans, this keeps your right hand on the home row when moving directionally across panes in a window.

+{line-numbers=off}
+    bind h select-pane -L
+    bind j select-pane -D
+    bind k select-pane -U
+    bind l select-pane -R

 ### Further inspiration

 For more ideas, I have a `.tmux.conf` you can copy-paste from on the internet at